madzlk/drude_model_simulation/README.md

 ## Simulation Control

 To terminate the simulation gracefully, input `q` into the terminal.
+Eventually just close the localhost site, the experience is hosted on.

 ## Outputs